RafyTime/realworld/README.md

 # ![RealWorld Example App](logo.png)

-> ### [YOUR_FRAMEWORK] codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### FastAPI And svelteKit Integration Template (F.A.K.I.T.) codebase containing real-world examples (CRUD, auth, advanced patterns, etc.) that adhere to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

 ### [Demo](https://demo.realworld.build/)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with **[YOUR_FRAMEWORK]** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged full-stack application built with **F.A.K.I.T**, including CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the **[YOUR_FRAMEWORK]** community styleguides & best practices.
+This project only adheres to my own preferred coding styles & very opinionated "best" practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

 # How it works

-> Describe the general architecture of your app here
+> idk, we'll see

 # Getting started

-> npm install, npm start, etc.
+> alt+f4